mmacdonnacha/Overthewire.org/bandit08-09/README.md

 ```

 1001 lines is too much to check manually.
-Before we can elimiate the duplicated lines we need to group them together.
+Before we can eliminate the duplicated lines we need to group them together.
 `sort` command can sort the contents of a file and print to screen.

 ```